 For some great places to stay in Valencia, check out this list.

-And last but not least, we come to number 10 of this list of the top Spanish cities to visit and for this one, we head back down to Andalusia… sorryyyy, but you know I’ve got a soft spot for the temperatures and sunshine hours down here!
+And last but not least, we come to number 11 on this list of the top Spanish cities to visit and for this one, we head back down to Andalusia… sorryyyy, but you know I’ve got a soft spot for the temperatures and sunshine hours down here!

 And while I’ve covered Seville, Granada and Malaga already, the historic gem of Cordoba really should be on your list too!